leonsi7/ticket-to-ride-europe/README.md

-# Analysing Ticket to ride: data
+# Analysing Ticket to ride: Europe

 This repository contains the data of the map and an analysis of the routes.